shiven-chakraborty/Ascend---Student-Opportunity-Engine/README.md

 **Main thing to note - **
 The code in github is copied locally and then uploaded to github, thus it would only host the frontend part of the website.
-The backend and overall functioning of the website would be hosted through base44 itself
+The backend and overall functioning of the website would be hosted through base44 itself.